rreischke/levin_bessel/docs/guides/installation.rst

     pip install .

 On some Linux servers you will have to install ``gxx_linux-64`` by hand and the installation will not work.
 This usually shows the following error message in the terminal:
-``gcc: fatal error: cannot execute 'cc1plus': execvp: No such file or directory`` If this is the case just install it by typing
+``gcc: fatal error: cannot execute 'cc1plus': execvp: No such file or directory``.
+If this is the case just install it by typing

 .. code-block:: bash